igorcdemenezes/igorcdemenezes/README.md

 ### Hi there 👋

 I am a psychologist and currently studying Software Analysis and Development.
+Completely passionate and obsessed with programming!
 <!--
 **igorcdemenezes/igorcdemenezes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.